-The red variety comes from Greece, Synonyms are Aleatiko, Liatico, Liatis and Stafili Tu Louliou.
+The red grape variety comes from Greece, Synonyms are Aleatiko, Liatico, Liatis and Stafili Tu Louliou.
 It is believed that the variety (among many others) for the production of the famous Malvasia wines was used as early as the 13th century by the historic Greek port Monemvasia shipped out or exported.
 It may, despite seemingly suggestive synonyms or morphological or name similarities not with the Italian variety Aleatico, as well as the no longer cultivated Mavrodiates.
 Mavroliatis and Mayrodiates be confused.
-According to the year 2011 DNA analysis exists one Parent-offspring relationship with the variety korinthiaki, The long-standing assumption that this is a seedless mutation The liatiko acts was refuted thereby.
+According to the year 2011 DNA analysis exists one Parent-offspring relationship with the variety korinthiaki, The long-standing assumption that this is a seedless mutation The Liatiko acts was refuted by it.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012